MLChain/MLChain/api/README.md

-# Dify Backend API
+# Mlchain Backend API

 ## Usage

 > [!IMPORTANT]
-> In the v0.6.12 release, we deprecated `pip` as the package management tool for Dify API Backend service and replaced it with `poetry`.
+> In the v0.6.12 release, we deprecated `pip` as the package management tool for Mlchain API Backend service and replaced it with `poetry`.

 1. Start the docker-compose stack